lizmat/rak/README.md

 If specified with a `True` value (which is also the default), indicates that the `lines` method will be called on each source before being checked with pattern.
 If the source is a `Str`, then it will be assumed to be a path name to read lines from.

 If specified with a `Callable`, it indicates the code to be executed from a given source to produce the itemi to be checked for the pattern.

+### :recurse-symlink

+Flag.
+If specified with a trueish value, will recurse into directories that are actually symbolic links.
+The default is `False`: do **not** recurse into symlinked directories.

 ### :quietly